Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Experimental Results

 \subsection{Risk 3: Harmfulness Refusal}

-\paragraph{Experimental Setup.} For our final risk, we test if a patch can restore safety to instruction-tuned models that are overly compliant.
-We use several 4-bit quantized backbones: Gemma2-9B~\citep{gemma2024}, LLaMA3-8B~\citep{touvron2024llama3}, and Mistral-7B~\citep{Jiang2023Mistral7B}.
-Using the LLM-LAT dataset~\citep{sheshadri2024latent}, we create a vulnerable base model ($\mathcal{M}$) by fine-tuning on benign instructions, and a robust teacher model ($\mathcal{M}'$) by fine-tuning on curated safe refusals.
-We then evaluate all models against the adversarial attacks in the \text{HarmBench} benchmark~\citep{mazeika2024harmbench}.
+\paragraph{Experimental Setup.} For our final risk, we test whether a policy patch can restore safety to instruction-tuned models that are overly compliant.
+We consider three 4-bit quantized backbones: Gemma2-9B~\citep{gemma2024}, LLaMA3-8B~\citep{touvron2024llama3}, and Mistral-7B~\citep{Jiang2023Mistral7B}.
+Using the LLM-LAT dataset~\citep{sheshadri2024latent}, we treat an instruction-tuned (benign) model as the vulnerable base model $\mathcal{M}$ and construct a robust teacher $\mathcal{M}'$ via the same training recipe described in Appendix~\ref{sec:harm}.
+We then evaluate all models against adversarial attacks from the HarmBench benchmark~\citep{mazeika2024harmbench}.

 \paragraph{Policy Patch Training.} We train a 50-token patch using SFT on safe refusals, followed by DPO with $\beta=0.1$.
-The preference pairs for DPO are curated with high precision: we only keep pairs where an external judge, \text{LlamaGuard-3}~\citep{Chi2024LlamaGuard3}, classifies the response from $\mathcal{M}'$ as 'safe' and the response from $\mathcal{M}$ as 'unsafe', ensuring a clear learning signal.
+For DPO, we construct preference pairs using the greedy response from the safe model $\mathcal{M}'$ as the preferred completion and keep only pairs where an external judge, \text{LlamaGuard-3}~\citep{Chi2024LlamaGuard3}, classifies the $\mathcal{M}'$ response as \emph{safe} and the $\mathcal{M}$ response as \emph{unsafe}, ensuring a clear learning signal.

-\paragraph{Evaluation.} Our primary metric is the \text{Attack Success Rate (ASR)}, representing the percentage of harmful prompts that elicit an unsafe response.
-To calculate ASR, we prompt each model with 320 requests from HarmBench and use \text{LlamaGuard-3} to judge each output.
-We also report \text{PPL} to verify that fluency is preserved.
+\paragraph{Evaluation.} Our primary metric is the Attack Success Rate (ASR), the percentage of harmful prompts that elicit an unsafe response.
+To calculate ASR, we prompt each model with 320 requests from HarmBench and use LlamaGuard-3 to judge each output.
+We also report PPL to verify that fluency is preserved.

 \paragraph{Results.} Relative to the vulnerable model $\mathcal{M}$, the simple prompt baseline reduces ASR modestly.
 In contrast, our patched model $\mathcal{M}^+$ achieves an ASR comparable to the fully safe teacher $\mathcal{M}'$ while maintaining similar PPL, indicating it learns robust refusals rather than brittle disclaimers.
 These trends hold consistently across all backbones (Appx.\ Fig.~\ref{fig:sup_risk3}), with full results in Table~\ref{tab:harm} and qualitative examples in Appx.\ Sec.~\ref{sec:qual_harm}.